 Bring on the chocolate

-On my way to work the next day, I ordered a big, flaky croissant from my corner café—something I’d eye every day while ordering my almond milk latte, but wouldn’t dream of buying.
+On my way to work the next day (I did this experiment pre-pandemic), I ordered a big, flaky croissant from my corner café—something I'd eye every day while ordering my almond milk latte, but wouldn't dream of buying.
 When I got to work, I quickly pulled it out of the wax wrapper and took a satisfying bite, ignoring the envious stares my coworkers were giving me.
 (Hey, you try eating a pastry in a room full of health editors.)
 Two thoughts immediately entered my mind.
 First, This is seriously better than oatmeal.
 And then, Okay, croissants are definitely not meant to be eaten over a keyboard.
 Flakes everywhere.

 Usually I have a mid-morning snack, but the croissant held me over until lunch.
 (Surprising, because there isn't any protein in it.)
 Keeping with the French lunch-break mentality, I met a friend and ordered a quiche and farro salad.
 I usually have another snack in the late afternoon, but I held out until dinner—a homemade croque madame, followed by a big, honking piece of chocolate cake and a glass of red wine.
 French people know how to live, I thought, licking my fork.